Ambrose Treacy College: Student leadership

 For each of the four houses, a House captain and two vice captains are elected via a vote by year 12 students.
-Furthermore, the school maintains a student leadership team of a School Captain and two vice captains which is voted in by year 12 students which in practice acts as the highest student body.
+Furthermore, the school maintains a student leadership team of a School Captain and two vice captains, 1 house captain and two vice house captains in the four houses Leinster, Munster, Ulster and Connacht which is voted in by year 12 students which in practice acts as the highest student body.
 Additionally, there are three music captains who are chosen by Music staff.

 Buildings

 The Edmund Rice building (containing the main reception and chapel) was built in 1938 to provide additional boarding accommodation for St Joseph's College at Nudgee.
 It was officially opened and blessed on 10 July 1938 by the then Roman Catholic Archbishop of Brisbane, James Duhig.
 In 1994, all of the boarding was relocated to the Nudgee site and the Indooroopilly site became a day school for junior students.
 It is listed on the Brisbane Heritage Register as it is an excellent example of Interwar Functionalist architecture with its simple geometric volumes, asymmetrical massing and distinctive Modernist windows.
 Since 2013, the number of buildings have increased with multiple blocks of classrooms and facilities being built, catering to the middle and senior school primarily.
 Libraries and sports facilities have also been added.

+These Other buildings include the Nudgee Junior Hall (reference to the school's original name), Mount Sion, Conn, Kilkenny, Tipperary, Westcourt and Waterford which are all references to the different places that Edumund Rice had a significant role in his history.

 House system

-As an acknowledgement of its Irish Heritage the four Houses of Ambrose Treacy College are named after the four provinces of Ireland: Connacht (green), Leinster (blue), Munster (red) and Ulster (gold).
+As an acknowledgement of its Irish Heritage the four Houses of Ambrose Treacy College are named after the four provinces of Ireland: Connacht (green), Leinster (blue), Munster (red) and Ulster (yellow).
 Each house is directly represented by a mascot and crest.
 Connacht, inspired by the values of Saint Brendan, Leinster, symbolised by the leadership of the Giant, Fionmac Cumhaill, Munster represented by the image of the High King Brian Boru and Ulster by the rebel Cú Chulainn.This system allows for an interactive teaching of Irelands rich history, whilst involving all boys from grades 4 to 12 in regular inter-house and house championship competitions.
 These competitions take many forms, from sports carnivals to chess tournaments.
-The Houses also regularly compete internally against each other in individual and team sports.
+The Houses also regularly compete internally against each other in individual and team sports such as through inter house challenges.